borntofrappe/fullstack-d3/README.md

 In this instance, the selected rectangle is updated to have a final width of `100`.

+### Bar Chart

-Before introducing the method, however, it is important to have a discussion on the structure of the visualization, and again on the concept of a data join.
+Before introducing the `transition` method in the context of a bar chart, it is important to have a discussion on the structure of the visualization, and again on the concept of a data join.

-### Static and Dynamic
+#### Static and Dynamic

 The function creating the visualization is divided between static and dynamic instructions.
 Static are those lines included regardless of the state of the visualization: the object describing the dimensions of the SVG element `<svg>`, the SVG wrapper itself, the group element making up the bounds.
 Dynamic are those lines which change depending on the input data, and in the specific example the metric chosen for the histogram: the scales, the position and height of the rectangles.

-### Data Join
+#### Data Join

 The concept of the data join, as introduced in the second chapter _02 - Scatterplot_, allows to bind data to DOM element, and it is here essential to have D3 manage the transition new, existing and old elements.